TNM staging for prostate cancer

 M0 means the cancer hasn’t spread to other parts of your body.

-M1a means there are cancer cells in lymph nodes outside the pelvis
+- M1a means there are cancer cells in lymph nodes outside the pelvis

-M1b means there are cancer cells in the bone
+- M1b means there are cancer cells in the bone

-M1c means there are cancer cells in other parts of the body such as the lungs
+- M1c means there are cancer cells in other parts of the body such as the lungs

 Treatment

-• what the cancer cells look like under the microscope.
-This is the Grade Group
+what the cancer cells look like under the microscope - this is the Grade Group

-• your PSA blood test level
+your PSA blood test level

 Doctors also consider other factors when recommending the best treatment for you:

-• how much cancer there is.
-This is based on the number of biopsy Open a glossary item samples that had cancer divided by the number of biopsies taken
+biopsy samples that had cancer divided by the number of biopsies they took.

-• whether you have an increased chance of having aggressive cancer based on any gene Open a glossary item changes you might have
+- Whether you have an increased chance of having aggressive cancer.
+They base this on any

-• how you feel about what the treatments involve and the side effects
+- How you feel about what the treatments involve and the side effects.

-• surgery to remove your prostate
+- surgery to remove your prostate - this is called a prostatectomy

-• cryotherapy as part of a clinical trial
+Treatment as part of a clinical trial

 Tools to help you decide